 JoVE video journal publishes experimental techniques in a visual format with detailed text protocols to increase scientific reproducibility.
-The libraries have subscribed to the Medicine and Neuroscience sections, and are able to also offer Biochemistry and Immunology & Infection on a trial basis throughout 2018.
+The libraries have subscribed to the Medicine, Neuroscience, Biology, and Immunology & Infection sections.

 Jus Mundi strives to make international law and arbitration more transparent and accessible.
 We use artificial and collaborative intelligence to collect and structure global legal data.
 By combining law and technology, we empower lawyers worldwide toconduct comprehensive international legal research efficiently.

 medSask supports appropriate prescribing and medication safety in Saskatchewan by providing accurate, evidence based information on medications and medication therapy to the general public, healthcare providers, and other stakeholders.
 The purpose of the guidelines is to provide community pharmacists with tools to facilitate the decision-making and documentation processes of prescribing for minor ailments self-diagnosed by patients.